Resonance Capture and Stability Analysis for Planet Pairs under Type I Disk Migration: Dynamics of resonance capture and stability

 \subsubsection{Slow migration}

-When the planets undergo fast convergent migration, they directly bypass the resonance before the eccentricities reach to the equilibrium values.
-In this case $\dot{a}/a$ is driven by $\tau_{a}$ but not $\tau_{e}$, and Eq. \eqref{n_eq} can be rewritten as
+Relatively slow migration is a necessary resonant capture condition.
+When the planets undergo fast convergent migration, they directly bypass the resonance before the eccentricities reach their equilibrium values.
+In this case $\dot{a}/a$ is driven by $\tau_{\rm m}$ but not $\tau_{e}$, and Eq. \eqref{n_eq} can be rewritten as